GabLeRoux/mac-dev-playbook/README.md

 ### Running a specific set of tagged tasks

 You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook`'s `--tags` flag.
-The tags available are `dotfiles`, `homebrew`, `mas`, `extra-packages` and `osx`.
+The tags available are `homebrew`, `mas`, `extra-packages`.

-    ansible-playbook main.yml -i inventory -K --tags "dotfiles,homebrew"
+    ansible-playbook main.yml -i inventory -K --tags "mas,homebrew"

 ## Overriding Defaults